-Turning raw material into a finished product can be a complex process.
-It usually requires more steps than a layperson would think and more controls along these process steps.
-This is where a firm grasp of manufacturing process controls becomes useful.
+Turning raw materials and components into a finished product can be a complex process.
+It usually requires more steps than a layperson would think of.
+And, if the manufacturer does not set up appropriate controls along these process steps, there is no assurance that the finished products will be acceptable.
+Let’s explore the concept of manufacturing process control here…

 Understanding processes is important

 Understanding the process(es) at work is really manufacturing 101, and most foreign buyers skip this.
-They come to China/Vietnam, think the factory people know their processes pretty well, and don’t take the time to gather that knowledge.
+They may fly to China or India, visit their suppliers’ facilities, think the factory people know their processes pretty well, and don’t take the time to gather that knowledge.

 There are a set of process inputs, different controlled variable inputs as well as many uncontrolled variable inputs, all of which contribute to the manufacturing process outputs.
-And believe me… a very small proportion of Chinese manufacturers has a good grasp on what gets them good vs. bad results in the processes they run in-house.
+And believe me… when it comes to complex processes, a very small proportion of manufacturers in low-cost countries have a good grasp on what gets them good vs. bad results.

 To put this into the simplest terms, a manufacturing process is an activity, or group of activities, that takes multiple inputs, transforms and adds value to them, and provides an output in the form of a product.